How did The Minimalist Lifestyle Movement begin?

 This art movement influenced the design and architecture industry, which then led to the emergence of minimalism in other areas, including lifestyle.

-Modern Minimalism became popular in Art around the late 1950s with artists such as Frank Stella, and Black Paintings.
+Modern Minimalism became popular in Art around the late 1950s with artists such as Frank Stella and Black Paintings.
 It grew even more popular in the 1960s and 1970s with Carl Andre, Dan Flavin, Donald Judd, Sol LeWitt, Agnes Martin, and Robert Morris becoming the movement’s most important innovators.

 Minimalism as a Lifestyle

-While we can loosely agree the term minimalist originated in the art and design realms, it has gained significant traction as a lifestyle movement in recent years.
+While we can loosely agree that the term minimalist originated in the art and design realms, it has gained significant traction as a lifestyle movement in recent years.

 Several individuals have played a crucial role in popularizing minimalism and inspiring others to adopt its principles.
 Joshua Fields Millburn and Ryan Nicodemus, known as “The Minimalists,” embarked on a documented journey captured by Matt DaVilla for Netflix.